 Dissolving sugar into the brownie batter is the key to developing that shiny crust.

 This is a challenge for a couple reasons, and is why that shiny, glossy, tissue thin crust can feel so elusive.

 If you notice your brownie batter has lots of graininess to it from the sugar, it likely won’t develop a very pronounced brownie crust.

 There are a few methods to improve how much the sugar dissolves into the batter.

 All the methods described below were tested on my most popular brownie recipe: Best Chewy Brownies.
-That’s the recipe you see photographed throughout this article for all the comparison shots.
+That’s the recipe you see photographed in all the comparison shots in this article.

 How to Make Brownies with Shiny Thin Crust

 There’s an important caveat to understand regarding this method: sugar only dissolves in water.
 Not fat.
 In fact, you can dissolve a lot of sugar in water — twice the amount by weight of sugar in any amount of water.
 If you’ve ever made simple syrup you know how sugar can dissolve completely into water.
 That same effect won’t happen if you heat oil and add sugar.

 About twenty percent of butter is made of water.
 If that water content is hot from melting the butter when you add in the sugar, it will dissolve more readily into the water.
 This helps to create that shiny crust, not just on brownies but also chocolate cookies and even chocolate chip cookies using melted butter.
 I always add the sugar into the hot butter.
 Look what happens when you don’t:

 It has the added benefit of cooling the butter more quickly so you can add your eggs sooner without scrambling them.